NtSanya/ntsanya.github.io/_pages/about.md

 image: '/images/querysysteminfo.png'
 ---

-Thoughts and notes about Exploit development, C++ and Game Hacking
+Thoughts and notes about Vulnerability Research, C++ and Game Hacking

 My main interests are: